Logo

 Cybersecurity Incident Response

 When investigating a breach or phishing campaign, historical DNS is often the key to building an attack timeline.
 Analysts check when a malicious domain first started resolving to a C2 IP, whether nameservers changed mid-campaign (a common pivot technique), and which other domains were hosted on the same IP during the attack window.
 Historical DNS lookup is frequently the first tool opened in an incident response playbook.
-Pair with Historical WHOIS Lookup for complete domain attribution.
+Pair with the Historical WHOIS Lookup for complete domain attribution.

 Threat Intelligence & Campaign Tracking